rollbar/docs/guides/custom-grouping.md

 path.
 For example, `{{ body.trace.exception.class }}` will be replaced
 with the exception class.
 You can combine this with static text or the special markers achieve many kinds of grouping.

+### Fingerprint

+Occurrences with the same `fingerprint` are grouped together into an Item.
+If the `fingerprint` value defined in the rule is over 40 characters, it will be converted into a SHA.

+### Title

+The `title` must be a string, of length 1-255 characters.
+You can change the title in this configuration without affecting grouping.
+The new title will take effect if the item is reactivated.

 ### Complete Example